SimplyCEO/wofi/README.md

 The official documentation is provided by the man pages in this repository, sample styling can be found here https://cloudninja.pw/docs/wofi.html

 ## Donating
-If you feel like supporting development you can either donate one time https://paypal.me/Scoopta or support me monthly https://liberapay.com/Scoopta
+If you feel like supporting development you can donate at https://ko-fi.com/scoopta

 ## Screenshots
 [![example 4](https://f.cloudninja.pw/Scaled_4.png)](https://f.cloudninja.pw/Rootbar_Example_4.png)